 - Varithena – Uses a medical foam to close varicose veins

-Vein disease impacts millions of Americans every year, but it often goes undiagnosed.
+Vein disease impacts millions of Americans every year, but it often goes un-diagnosed.
 Don’t risk your long-term health and well-being to save a few dollars.
-If you are experiencing the signs and symptoms of vein disease, schedule a consultation with the Vein Treatment Clinic online or call 855-386-0195 today.
+If you are experiencing the signs and symptoms of vein disease, schedule a consultation today.
+96% of vein treatments are covered by all major medical insurances and Medicare.